AstroPigLatin/crime_stats/README.md

 - The least common date of a crime incident was on Christmas Day (December 25).
 - Also, note Veteran's Day, a public holiday on November 12 with the 3rd least number of crime incidents that year.
 - February can be considered a month of "love" with such holidays as Valentine's Day, Presidents Day, and Ash Wednesday.
-- The religious overtones of the holidays may have a "Halo effect" or "Honeymoon effect" on human behaviors during the same month.
+- The religious overtones of the holidays may have a "Halo effect" or "Honeymoon effect" influencing human behavior to be more "good" during the month of February.
   <br>
   ![holidays](images/holiday.png)